dragozzine/PhoDyMM/README.md

    ```
    $ python scriptname.py
    ```
    * `lcplot.py` - This script plots a segment of the lightcurve.
 It overplots the model and the data, and includes the residuals of the fit at the bottom.
 The modeled location of each planet is indicated at the top of the figure in a unique color.
 To change the range of the data plotted, the first line of the script may be edited.
 The script produces a figures titled 'lcplot.png.'
+A "gp" version can be used that includes the Guassian Process model from celerite.

    * `omc.py` - This script computes the mean period of the planets over the data range by performing a linear fit to the model's transit times.
 The difference between the modeled transit times and this constant linear ephemeris (period) is known as an O-C (Observed minus calculated) TTV diagram.
 The O-C for each planet is shown in the outputted figures 'omc_AA_BB.png', where AA indicates the body being transited (the star = 00 in most cases) and BB is the planet index (01 for the innermost planet).